EugeneGpil/apiato_docker/readme.md

 1000
 ```

-If group and user id a both equal to 1000, don't need to do anything.
+If group and user id are both equal to 1000, don't need to do anything.
 This is default value, already specified in `./docker/docker-compose.yml` file.

 If group or user id is different from 1000, specify it in `./docker.env` file.